hmcts/ccd-docker/bulk-user-setup/README.md

 Run the following scripts to create client and required users and roles for local testing from bulk-user-setup directory.

-./test/utils/add-idam-clients.sh

-./test/utils/add-idam-roles.sh
+1. open terminal ensuring to change directory into root folder bulk-user-setup
+2. cd into ./test/utils
+3. execute ./add-idam-clients.sh
+4. execute ./add-idam-roles.sh
    (Roles to be added are defined in the file: roles.json)

-./test/utils/add-users.sh
+5. execute ./add-users.sh
    (Users to be added are defined in the file: users.json.
-Please ensure roles are created before assigning to users via the add-users.sh script.
+Please ensure roles are created before assigning to users via the add-users.sh
+    script.
 To add a user without any roles, pass the roles as "''" as can be seen in the example file included in this repo.)

    Before running the main script make sure the input csv file(s) are copied to bulk-user-setup/test/inputs folder.

+6. change directory back into root folder "bulk-user-setup"
+7. execute ./bulk-user-setup.sh
+   For testing in local, enter local when prompted for environment

-After running the below script files that are copied to bulk-user-setup/test/inputs will be processed.
+After running the main script input files copied to bulk-user-setup/test/inputs will be processed in turn (only files with extension .csv will be considered)
-Generated output files and backup of input files will be copied to ../outputs/{DateTime} (i.e. /bulk-user-setup/test/outputs/{DateTime}) folder.
+Generated output and backup of input files will be copied to ../outputs/{DateTime} (i.e. /bulk-user-setup/test/outputs/{DateTime}) folder.

-sh ./bulk-user-setup.sh
+Any invalid input file will be skipped (i.e. due to missing or incorrect mandatory CSV header) and remain in the original bulk-user-setup/test/inputs folder.

 When running the script you will be prompted for which environment to use (default being 'local').
 This translates to the idam api url to use i.e.: